 When William J. Blenko came to the United States from England in 1893, his vision was to produce and sell American-made "antique" (mouth-blown) flat glass instead of having it imported from Europe.
 After a few failed ventures, he started The Eureka Glass Company in 1921 and produced stained glass from its Milton, West Virginia glassmaking facility until the Depression.
 Struggling to stay afloat, Blenko switched his product line to glass tableware, and in 1930, Eureka became Blenko.

-After World War II, Winslow Anderson took the company’s design reigns.
+After World War II, Winslow Anderson took the company’s design reins.
 He introduced indented vases of various sizes and colors, bent-neck cruets, and slender, flat-bottom decanters with teardrop stoppers.
 Anderson laid the groundwork for one of Blenko’s most influential designers, Wayne Husted, who was with the company from 1953 until 1963.
 During that decade, Husted pushed both forms and color to bring Blenko into step with the prevailing Mid-century Modern aesthetic.

 Of particular interest are Husted’s wedge-cut decanters, portrait vases, the Echoes series from the late 1950s, and the Spool decanters, which recall Brancusi’s "Endless Column."
 In fact, decanters and vertical pieces became something of a Blenko trademark during this period—some pieces stood three feet tall.